 Thanks to Smappee, you can access your customers’ real-time energy consumption and production data in several ways.
 What is more, the energy data can be available down to appliance level by submetering a specific appliance or group of appliances.
 Find out here how to get the most out of Smappee’s submetering options…

-Option 2: Submeter from the power outler with Smappee Switch.
+Option 2: Submeter appliances from the power outlet.

 Thanks to the extensive range of submetering options, Smappee users can choose what options best fit their needs, depending on their electrical setup, the required level of accuracy and budget.